n00begon/phaser-jam-template/README.md

 The Main Scene is the core game loop.
 The objects holds the interactive game objects and there are a number of managers to keep the various parts of your code clean as it grows.
 There is also a UI Scene which overlays text on top of the game.

-### end

-The end scene displays what has happened at the end of your game.

-### credits

-The credits scene is where you can write about the team who made it and the game jam it was created for.

-### license
+### instructions, end, credits, license

-The license scene gives you an easy place to meet your creative commons licencing requirements.
+These scenes are text based for you to tell your player how to play, wrap up the game, credit the developers and meet your licensing requirements.

 ### utilities